 Potential symptoms of breast implant illness after having breast augmentation

-- Decline in mental well-being – many patients may have difficulty focusing on specific tasks, become increasingly irritable, forgetful or develop short-term or long-term memory loss as part of a “brain fog” syndrome.
+- A decline in mental well-being – many patients may have difficulty focusing on specific tasks, become increasingly irritable, forgetful or develop short-term or long-term memory loss as part of a “brain fog” syndrome.

 - Hormonal imbalance – disruption in the levels of oestrogen and progesterone may contribute to potential symptoms of breast implant illness.
 Patients may develop hair loss or weight changes.
 A reduced sex drive or may be experiencing early menopausal symptoms.
 Some women may produce alterations in the normal menstrual cycle.